jesshill/Onish_lab/protocols/Intestinal cell isolation from worms/Worm_Dissociation/mixed_stage_embryos.md

   - Pellet the worms by centrifuging for 1 min at 2,000 rcf and aspirate off supernatant
   - Wash with additional M9 by resuspending the worms in fresh M9 to a total volume of 10 mL
   - Repeat the M9 wash until the supernatant is clear
-  - Aspirate supernatant down to about 1 mL, then pipette mix and equally spot worm suspension onto 10 large plates (or more as needed).
+  - Aspirate supernatant down to about 1 mL, then pipette mix and equally spot worm suspension onto 20 large plates (or more as needed).
 DONT OVERSEED THE PLATES!
   - Incubate for 72 hours in a 20°C incubator, until there is a large number of gravid adults
 - First embryo synchronization with bleaching solution:
-  - Chunk one recently starved small N2 plate onto two large NGM OP50 plates.
+  - Chunk one recently starved small N2 plate onto 5 large NGM OP50 plates.
 This is key step, and will serve as the negative GFP control for cell sorting.
   - Harvest mixed stage sorting strain worms from all large plates by washing each plate individually with about 10 ml of M9
     - Transfer mixed stage worm suspension to a 15 ml conical centrifuge tube
     - Pellet the worms by centrifuging for 1 minute at 2,000 rcf